Put Your Smartphone Down and Drive!

 Whether you are the victim of a driver who was distracted or you are the distracted driver who was injured, our doctors may be able to help you recover from your injuries, depending on your condition and severity of injury.
 Keep in mind that some injuries may require the attention of a nerve specialist or surgeon. our doctors focus on back and neck injuries and freeing the spine of subluxations to allow the nerves that extend from the spine to communicate freely with the rest of the body.
 When the nerves are able to communicate without impingement, blood flow is able to increase and allow the body to heal naturally.

 If you’ve been involved in an auto accident, the most important action you should take is to seek medical attention immediately.
 After the swelling has decreased and depending on your condition, our doctors may be able to help you recover from injuries such as whiplash, headaches, back pain, lower back pain, and shoulder pain.
-Call Remedy Medical Group in Redwood City at (650) 306-9490 to schedule an appointment today.
+Call Remedy Medical Group in San Mateo at (650) 306-9490 to schedule an appointment today.